The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: How Much Existential Risk Would a Benevolent Social Planner Tolerate?

 \subsubsection{Extinction Risk From Non-Corrigible TAI}

 In the next scenario, we consider the probability of non-corrigible TAI, $p_4$.
-In this case, the benevolent social planner would compare $W_0$ with $W_E = p_3 \cdot 0+ (1-p_3)p_4 W_B + (1-p_3)(1-p_4) W_A$, where we assume immediate extinction with misaligned TAI ($W_B=0$), as well as extinction at time $T$ with initially aligned but non-corrigible TAI ($W_B>0$, depending on $T$).
+In this case, the benevolent social planner would compare $W_0$ with $W_D = p_3 \cdot 0+ (1-p_3)p_4 W_B + (1-p_3)(1-p_4) W_A$, where we assume immediate extinction with misaligned TAI, as well as extinction at time $T$ with initially well-aligned but non-corrigible TAI ($W_B>0$, depending on $T$).
 The probability of humanity's long-term survival is now $M_\infty=(1-p_3)(1-p_4)$.
 The question is which $p(doom)$ the social planner would be willing to tolerate, depending on $p_3$, $p_4$, and $T$.

-The results now come in three different parts.
-In Table \ref{tab:ex3riskp3}, Panel A, we display the values of the probability of immediate misalignment ($p_3$) subject to which the social planner would be indifferent between the scenarios with TAI and without TAI, holding the probability of non-corrigibility ($p_4$) and the time after which the non-corrigibility of TAI leads to doom ($T$) constant.
-In Panel B, we display the values of the probability of non-corrigibility ($p_4$) subject to which the social planner would be indifferent between the scenarios with TAI and without TAI, holding the probability of immediate misalignment ($p_3$) and the time after which the non-corrigibility of TAI leads to doom ($T$) constant.
-Finally, in Panel C, we display the values of the time after which the non-corrigibility of TAI leads to doom ($T$), subject to which the social planner would be indifferent between the scenarios with TAI and without TAI, holding the probability of immediate misalignment ($p_3$) and the probability of non-corrigibility ($p_4$) constant.
+The results now come in two parts.
+In Table \ref{tab:ex3riskp3}, we display the values of the probability of immediate misalignment ($p_3$) subject to which the social planner would be indifferent between the scenarios with TAI and without TAI, holding the probability of non-corrigibility ($p_4$) and the time after which the non-corrigibility of TAI leads to doom ($T$) constant.
+In Table \ref{tab:ex3riskp4}, by contrast, we display the values of the probability of non-corrigibility ($p_4$) subject to which the social planner would be indifferent between the scenarios with TAI and without TAI, holding the probability of immediate misalignment ($p_3$) and the time after which the non-corrigibility of TAI leads to doom ($T$) constant.

 We again observe that the social planner is much less willing to tolerate extinction risk if the coefficient of relative risk aversion $\theta$ is higher.
-As far as the growth rate $g^{AI}$ is concerned, a higher growth rate leads to higher risks that individuals would accept, either in terms of higher probabilities of immediate misalignment ($p_3$) and non-corrigibility ($p_4$), or in terms of a smaller number of years after which non-corrigibility leads to doom ($T$).
+As far as the growth rate $g^{AI}$ is concerned, a higher growth rate leads to higher risks that the planner would accept, either in terms of a higher probability of immediate misalignment ($p_3$) or non-corrigibility ($p_4$).
 Again, these results are very much in line with economic intuition.
+For the case of $\rho=0.03$, $\theta=1.5$, and $g^{AI}=0.3$, the social planner is willing to tolerate a risk of immediate misalignment if it is not greater than about $p_3=0.0028$ (given $p_4=0.00003$ and $T=50$), and a risk of non-corrigibility if it is not greater than about $p_4=0.0124$ (given $p_3=0.00003$ and $T=50$).
+For the high value of risk aversion, $\theta=2$, very frequently the social planner would not tolerate any positive risks $p_3$ or $p_4$ at all.